Daniel Adler

 Education

-- Pursuing Masters in Marriage, Couple, and Family Therapy from Lewis & Clark College, Portland, OR
+- Masters in Marriage, Couple, and Family Therapy from Lewis & Clark College, Portland, OR

 - BA in International Political Economy from University of Puget Sound, Tacoma, WA